vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/3_HISTORICAL_BACKGROUND_OF_HIS_THOUGHT.md

 CHAPTER III

 another question "Is there any difference between “Hrdaya" and “Sahrdaya"?
 If the reply be "Yes" we would request the reader to see if there is not the same difference between the titles of the works referred to by Abhinava and Mahima Bhatta's commentator in their respective commentaries.
-One is Hrdaya Darpaņa and the other is Sahrdaya Darpaņa.
+One is Hrdaya Darpaṇa and the other is Sahrdaya Darpaṇa.
 The former is concerned with the demolition of the Dhvani theory of Ananda Vardhana and the latter with the interpretation of Bharata's text.
 This conclusion is based upon the wording of the text, quoted above in full, and the quotation :

-“Darpanah.............. .Hrdayadarpaņākhyo dhvani
+“Darpanah.............. .Hrdayadarpaṇākhyo dhvani

 dhvamsa granthah." given by Dr. De in his H. S.P., in a foot note on page 40.

 HIS DATE.

 From what has been stated above it is clear that he lived some time after Ananda Vardhana, a contemporary of King Avanti Varman, 856-883, (R. T., ch.
 V, 34,) and a little before Abhinava (second half of the 10th and the beginning of the 11th century A. D.).
-Therefore, probably it will not be wrong to identify him with Nayaka whom Kalhaņa represents as King Sankara Varman's contemporary, 883-902 A. D., (R. T., ch.
+Therefore, probably it will not be wrong to identify him with Nayaka whom Kalhaṇa represents as King Sankara Varman's contemporary, 883-902 A. D., (R. T., ch.
 V, S. 159).

 EXPONENTS AND OPPONENTS OF THE THEORY